Are you an international student?

 Pros #1: A good salary

 As mentioned, being a dentist means making a more than decent income.
 But don’t be fooled… it does come with a price.
 It is an extremely challenging job with a lot of responsibility.
-Don’t expect it to be easy money.
-Are you willing to work your booty off to earn that income?
+So, are you willing to work your booty off to earn that income?
 If not, this is the wrong career.

 Cons #1: A monotonous routine

 As a dental hygienist, you will be mostly performing the same tasks every day.
-While each day you will see different patients and different teeth, you will still be operating the same exercises.
+Which, yeah okay, it's bound to be a little boring.

 Pros #2: High demand